 - Be alert to potential instances of discrimination and harassment;

 - Immediately notify the Office of Human Resources and the next higher-level manager if discrimination or harassment is observed or when it is reported; and

 - Cooperate with the Office of Human Resources in any investigation and in implementing remedial measures if necessary.

 - Reporting Harassment or Discrimination

 - An employee who believes they have been discriminated against or harassed must report it immediately to their supervisor or to the Office of Human Resources.

 - Supervisors are required to report observed or suspected discrimination or harassment to the Office of Human Resources.

-- If an employee believes that another member of the College community is being subjected to discrimination or harassment, or if an employee believes that a specific management decision or management action has violated this policy, that employee must notify the Office of Human Resources or a member of management immediately.
+- If an employee believes that another member of the College community is being subjected to discrimination or harassment, or if an employee believes that a specific management decision or management action has violated this policy, the employee must notify the Office of Human Resources or a member of management immediately.